-In its recently published report, the Overseas Development Institute (ODI) analysed different post-2015 goal and target proposal, which were collected in the so-called Future Goals Tracker database (ODI, 2013; see also Future Goals Tracker, n.d.).
-The highest number of proposals, totalling 44, discussed the issue of water, which underlines the importance of ensuring access to safe and affordable water for all and dedicating a stand-alone goal for this theme.
-While the MDG7 (target C.) focused on developing and maintaining a well-functioning water infrastructure, the current goal and target proposals aim at widening the focus also to sustainable water management and freshwater resources.
+In its recently published report, the Overseas Development Institute (2013) analyzed different post-2015 goals and target proposals, which were collected in the so-called Future Goals Tracker database (see also Future Goals Tracker, n.d.).
+The highest number of proposals, totalling 44, discussed the issue of water, underlining the importance of ensuring access to safe and affordable water for all and dedicating a standalone goal for this theme.
+While MDG 7 (target C) focused on developing and maintaining a well-functioning water infrastructure, the current goal and target proposals aim at widening the focus to include sustainable water management and freshwater resources.

-As part of the environmental sustainability dimension, the UNSTT framework lists universal access to clean water and sanitation (UNSTT, 2012: 25).
-The HLP on the Post-2015 Development Agenda suggests a separate goal, which aims "to achieve universal access to water and sanitation" (United Nations, 2013: 31).
+As part of the environmental sustainability dimension, the UNSTT framework lists universal access to clean water and sanitation (UNSTT, 2012, p.
+25).
+The HLP suggests a separate goal, which aims "to achieve universal access to water and sanitation" (UNHLP, 2013, p.
+31).
 Apart from access to drinking water and sanitation, the goal also includes freshwater withdrawal and recycling of wastewater among its targets.
-Griggs et al. considers sustainable water security among one of the six suggested sustainable development goals for the people and the planet (2013, 307).
-The goal aims to "achieve universal access to clean water and basic sanitation, and ensure efficient allocation through integrated water-resource management".
-Interestingly, the SDSN in its SDG draft report for public consultation, does not suggest a separate water goal in its set, but considers it as a cross-cutting issue and mentions sustainable use of water, universal access to water and sanitation in its Goal 6 to "improve agriculture systems and raise rural prosperity" and in its goal 7 to "empower inclusive, productive and resilient cities" (SDSN, 2013: 24).
+Griggs et al. (2013) considers sustainable water security among one of the six suggested sustainable development goals for the people and the planet (.
+The goal aims to "achieve universal access to clean water and basic sanitation, and ensure efficient allocation through integrated water-resource management" (Griggs et al. 2013 p.
+307).
+Interestingly, the SDSN in its SDG draft report for public consultation does not suggest a separate water goal in its set, but considers it as a cross-cutting issue.
+It mentions sustainable use of water, universal access to water and sanitation in its sixth goal, to "improve agriculture systems and raise rural prosperity" and in seventh goal, to "empower inclusive, productive and resilient cities" (SDSN, 2013, p.
+24).

-In line with the proposals of HLP (2013) and the Griggs et al. (2013), the water availability and access goal in this study includes three sub-goals.
-Following the logic of the ultimate ends-ultimate means triangle, the first sub-goal 9.1 refers to the ultimate ends of human well-being and aims to ensure that households and all economic sectors consume water in an efficient and sustainable manner.
-As an intermediate means, the second sub-goal 9.2 aims for the creation and the maintenance of a water supply infrastructure, which is crucial for affordable and safe water supply.
-Whilst the third sub-goal 9.3 refers to the integrity of the water cycle, which is essential basic mean to ensure safe and affordable water supply.
+In line with the proposals of HLP (UNHLP, 2013) and Griggs et al. (2013), the water availability and access goal in this study includes three sub-goals.
+Following the logic of the ultimate ends-ultimate means triangle, sub-goal 9.1 refers to the ultimate ends of human well-being and aims to ensure that households and all economic sectors consume water in an efficient and sustainable manner.
+As an intermediate means, the second sub-goal aims for the creation and the maintenance of a water supply infrastructure, which is crucial for affordable and safe water supply.
+The third sub-goal refers to the integrity of the water cycle, which is essentially an ultimate mean to ensure safe and affordable water supply.
 The integrity of the water cycle is to be achieved through widespread adoption of integrated water resources management.
+Water resources are often transboundary and shared by several regions and countries.
+Maintaining the integrity of the water cycle therefore requires governance approaches that involve a collaboration of all affected actors on a watershed basis.